YOLO based Ocean Eddy Localization with AWS SageMaker: Experimental Setup for SageMaker

 \subsection{SageMaker Instance Specification}

-Amazon SageMaker offers various instance types tailored for machine learning workloads, among which are the ml.p3.2xlarge and ml.p3.8xlarge instances.
-Specifically, we utilized the ml.p3.2xlarge instance for single GPU tasks and the ml.p3.8xlarge (come with 4 gpu) for multi-GPU tasks \cite{sagemakerspec}.
-The ml.p3.2xlarge instance provides a balance of compute power and memory, featuring NVIDIA Tesla V100 GPUs, 8 vCPUs, and 61 GB of memory, suitable for smaller-scale deep learning tasks or development workloads.
-In contrast, the ml.p3.8xlarge instance, with its increased computational capacity, having 244 GB memory, and 32 virtual CPUs is ideal for larger-scale tasks.
-For instance, for the Yv9\_g-c model, which has a higher number of layers, parameters, and overall structure compared to other models, we utilized 2 GPUs.
-All other models were trained using a single GPU.
-These instances greatly accelerate tasks such as image recognition and natural language processing compared to CPU-based instances.
+SageMaker supports a range of instance types tailored for various machine learning workloads.
+For this project, we utilized the \texttt{ml.p3.2xlarge} and \texttt{ml.p3.8xlarge} instances to support both single-GPU and multi-GPU tasks \cite{sagemakerspec}.
+The \texttt{ml.p3.2xlarge} instance, featuring one NVIDIA Tesla V100 GPU, 8 vCPUs, and 61 GB of memory, provided an optimal balance of computational power for smaller-scale deep learning tasks and development.
+In contrast, the \texttt{ml.p3.8xlarge} instance, equipped with 4 GPUs, 32 vCPUs, and 244 GB of memory, was selected for training more complex models that required higher computational capacity.
+For instance, the \texttt{Yv9\_g-c\_2} model, with its greater number of layers, parameters, and intricate architecture, was trained using two GPUs to maximize training efficiency.
+All other models were trained using the \texttt{ml.p3.2xlarge} instance.
+This strategic use of instances significantly expedited training and improved the performance of image recognition and natural language processing tasks compared to CPU-based alternatives.